-Associated Student Body (ASB) Overview
+Associated Student Body

 Community Service Involvement

-ASB puts on many campus events throughout the year, especially around the holidays, such as the Halloween costume contest, holiday door decorating contest, holiday tug-o-war competition, and dances in the fall and spring, where Cadets can bring a guest.
+ASB puts on many campus events throughout the year, especially around the holidays, such as the Halloween costume contest, holiday door decorating contest, holiday tug-o-war competition, and dances in the fall and spring, where cadets can bring a guest.

 The ASB puts on two dances per year.
 The first dance of the year occurs in the fall during Autumn Ball Weekend.
-The Autumn Ball begins with the Grand March of our Cadet leaders into Duffield Sports Center.
+The Autumn Ball begins with the Grand March of our cadet leaders into Duffield Sports Center.
 The other dance is held during Warrior Family Weekend in March.
 Girls who plan on attending dances at ANA must fill out a permission slip and bring their school ID.
 Please see the permission slip link for Dress Code as well.

 The seniors also partake in special moments that are specifically put on to celebrate them: